 Department of Radio, Television, and Digital Media

 Whether it's winning Emmy Awards, National College Television Awards, Illinois College Press Association Awards, writing for the Daily Egyptian, or delivering ESPN3 broadcasts, our students stay busy.
-They regularly participate in internships and externships around the country in major media hubs, including Chicago, New York, Los Angeles, and Nashville, with the assistance of the College's internship office.
-The College of Mass Communication and Media Arts is also home to WSIU Public Broadcasting, the region's PBS and NPR affiliate, and they provide a number of paid and unpaid opportunities for students to get involved.
+They regularly participate in internships and externships around the country in major media hubs, including Chicago, New York, Los Angeles, and Nashville, with the assistance of the College's team of advisors and coordinators.
+MCMA is also home to WSIU Public Broadcasting, the region's PBS and NPR affiliate, and they provide a number of paid and unpaid opportunities for students to get involved.
 Additionally, more than 20 media-focused student involvement groups and RSOs provide students with a chance to practice their craft, engage in meaningful discussions about media, and share research.

 Interested?
 APPLY NOW

-Check out our featured video no the the new sports production truck!
+Check out our featured video on the the new ESPN3 sports production truck!

 Admission to the College of Mass Communication and Media Arts is on a rolling basis.
 Students who meet regular admission criteria are admissible directly into MCMA.
 Check out the Admissions website for more information on admission criteria for freshmen and transfer students.
 International students should contact the Center for International Education for more information about admission to the University.

 A variety of financial aid is available to College of Mass Communication and Media Arts students.
 Be sure to complete the FAFSA after October 1 and the SIU General Scholarship Application before February 1 to be considered for both need- and merit-based awards.
 If you have a parent that graduated from SIU, live in one of our border states, or reside in southern Illinois, you may qualify for an alternate tuition rate.